kenhkan/morrison/README.md

 format.
 It provides these delimitering options to ease integration as long as the components delimit their input/output unambiguously.

-There is a `packetClose` but not a `packetOpen`.
+There is a `close packet` but not a `open packet`.
 Morrison assumes that all data in a connection to be well-formed.
 And so once a packet has closed, a bracket has closed, or the connection has just been opened, it assumes that the upcoming data is part of a packet.

-Input and output ports have distinct namespaces, and there is no restriction on the port name; it may be cAmElCaSe or even contain symbols!
+Input and output ports have distinct namespaces, and there is no restriction on the port name; it may be "normal name", "cAmElCaSe", or even contain symbols!
 Morrison compiles ports into numeric values (just Unix file descriptors) for execution.

 ### Elementary component specification